kubernetes/community/contributors/devel/sig-testing/e2e-tests.md

 changes at the system level.

-The primary objectives of the e2e tests are to ensure a consistent and reliable behavior of the kubernetes code base, and to catch hard-to-test bugs before users do, when unit and integration tests are insufficient.
+The primary objectives of the e2e tests are to ensure a consistent and reliable behavior of the Kubernetes code base, and to catch hard-to-test bugs before users do, when unit and integration tests are insufficient.

-The e2e tests in kubernetes are built atop of [Ginkgo](http://onsi.github.io/ginkgo/) and [Gomega](http://onsi.github.io/gomega/).
+The e2e tests in Kubernetes are built atop of [Ginkgo](http://onsi.github.io/ginkgo/) and [Gomega](http://onsi.github.io/gomega/).
 There are a host of features that this Behavior-Driven Development (BDD) testing framework provides, and it is